EdmundBenedict/lordcephei.github.io/pages/cl_lm.md

                      tab for a detailed description of the available options.

-    --mix=#          Start the density mixing at rule "#" (See ITER_MIX in tokens.html
-                     for a description of mixing rules).
+    --mix=#          Start the density mixing at rule "#" (See ITER_MIX in tokens.html for a description of mixing rules).

-    --onesp          In the spin-polarized collinear case, tells the program that the spin-up and spin-down hamiltonians are equivalent (special antiferromagnetic case).
+    --onesp          In the spin-polarized collinear case, tells the program that the spin-up and spin-down hamiltonians are equivalent.
+(Special antiferromagnetic case).

     -sh=cmd          Invoke the shell "cmd" after every iteration.